AnilkumarDave/pw_analyzer/README.md

 ---

 ## 🏫 Project Overview
-This project was built as an **extra-curricular academic project** during my MSc.

-It is a **Python-based password strength analyzer and breach simulation tool** that evaluates password complexity, simulates dictionary attacks and limited brute-force attacks, and produces structured reports.
+This project was created as part of my MSc in Information Security and Digital Forensics and later refined as a portfolio project.

+It is a Python-based tool that helps users understand the strength of passwords and whether they may have appeared in known or simulated data breaches.

 **Key features:**

-- Password strength classification (Weak / Medium / Strong)
-- Entropy estimation (bits)
-- Dictionary attack simulation with optional mangling
-- Limited brute-force attack simulation
-- Human-friendly summary with actionable recommendations
-- Save analysis reports in **JSON** and **CSV** formats
+- A command-line interface (CLI) for quick checks
-- Optional GUI using PyQt6 for interactive analysis
+- A simple GUI (for example using PyQt6) for interactive use
+- Password strength analysis based on length, character sets and common patterns
+- Checks against a local list of breached passwords (or hash prefixes), simulating real-world breach lookups
+- CSV/JSON export of results for further review

+The core logic is written in **Python**, with a focus on clear, testable functions.

 In October 2025, the project was modernised for Python 3.13 with improved report structure and optional GUI.

 ---

 ## 🎯 Project Objectives
-- Evaluate and classify password strength using entropy and heuristic rules
-- Simulate dictionary attacks and mangling techniques to detect weak passwords
-- Perform limited brute-force simulations with configurable parameters
-- Generate human-readable and machine-friendly reports
-- Provide recommendations to improve password security
+- Demonstrate secure handling of passwords in a learning environment (no plain-text storage of real user passwords)
+- Show how to structure a small security tool with both CLI and GUI entry points
+- Provide simple reports that can be used for awareness and training
+- Practise automated testing of security-related logic

 ---